 Hello, I’m Anna Ruddock.
-I’m the founder of Equitable Health Futures: a research and strategy consultancy committed to the pursuit of health justice and inclusion.
+I’m the founder of Equitable Health Futures.
+I work with partners to transform how resources, knowledge, and power shape health and disability justice.

 Anna Ruddock

-I’m a feminist, an anthropologist of health and medicine, a communicator, a strategist, and a specialist in disability inclusion for people with energy-limiting health conditions and chronic illness.
-Over the last twenty years I have worked for the UK government, in academia, for a major health research funder, for small local charities, and a large international NGO.
+I’m a feminist, an anthropologist, a funding expert, a strategist, and a specialist in disability justice for people with chronic energy-limiting health conditions.
+I have worked for the UK government, in academia, for a global research funder, for small local charities, and a large international NGO.
 I am also a founding member of the disabled people’s organisation Chronic Illness Inclusion.

 You can learn more about me at LinkedIn

 Health justice doesn’t mean everyone being well at all times.
 We are fragile, mortal beings.
-But it does mean that no person should live a more painful existence because of where they live, their income, their race/ethnicity, their gender, their sexuality, their class, or their disability/impairment.
-It does mean everyone having access to the conditions necessary to thrive, including decent housing, education, healthcare, and income; respect, loving relationships, and a closeness with the non-human natural world.
-It does mean dismantling the structures that perpetuate injustice and exclusion, and moving towards radically new ways of existing well that include everyone.
+It means that no one should live a more painful or limited life because of where they live, their income, race, gender, sexuality, class, or disability.
+It means access to the conditions that make life liveable and meaningful — safe housing, education, healthcare, income, dignity, loving relationships, and connection to the natural world.

 Interested in working together?